 - Learn how to communicate with non-assertive colleagues.
 If the other party is aggressive, acknowledge their feelings.
 If they are passive, encourage them to contribute to the conversation by asking for their opinion.

 - Sign up for a workshop to develop your assertiveness and leadership skills, or speak to your manager to help you attend one.
-Learnit offers a great workshop on Communication Strategies that teaches professionals to communicate assertively and honorably.
+Learnit offers a great workshop on Communication Styles that teaches professionals to communicate assertively and honorably.

 You might also be interested in the Learnit playbooks – free resources for upskilling, learning and development.